Los 40 USA

-With the MLB providing a constant supply of new baseballs in games, it may surprise some to know that new balls aren’t straight from the factory
+With the MLB providing a constant supply of new baseballs in games, it may be news to some that new balls aren’t straight from the factory

 Baseball is the only major sport where the spectators are allowed to keep balls that are hit out of play.
 Try doing that at the PGA and see how far you get.
 Or keeping a basketball from the NBA final, or a football from the Super Bowl.
 It is perhaps one of the defining characteristics of baseball and marks the point of divergence between baseball and its cousin cricket.